 Background: Uterine fibroids are benign tumors of the smooth muscle and the connective tissue of the uterus affecting reproductive age women.
 Many treatment options for uterine fibroids abound.
-The aim of the study was to determine the prevalence of uterine fibroids.
-It also determined the clinical presentation and surgical management options for uterine fibroids with emphasis on myomectomies at the Rivers State University Teaching Hospital (RSUTH).
+This study aimed to determine the prevalence of uterine fibroids, as well as their clinical presentation and surgical management options, with an emphasis on myomectomies at the Rivers State University Teaching Hospital (RSUTH)."